jonmest/autocorrect/server/README.md

 ### `api/teams/:id`

-To retrive a team you need to know it's id, which should be provided as a part of the URL.
+To retrieve a team, you need to know its id, which should be provided as a part of the URL.

 Example of a request: